-The Fire Marshal’s Office is committed to decreasing the number and severity of all fires within our City, through an active code enforcement program, public education activities, engineering and plans review.
+The Lavon Volunteer Fire Department and Fire Marshal’s Office are committed to decreasing the number and severity of all fires within our City, through an active code enforcement program, public education activities, engineering and plans review.
 These services are provided utilizing well trained and highly motivated personnel who appreciate the importance of customer service and fire safety education.

 When fires and other emergencies do occur, the staff members are well trained and equipped to provide proper response, through fire extinguishment, cause investigations, and if needed, to assist in the prosecution of those who are responsible for setting illegal fires within the City.

-The Fire Marshal’s Office is committed to providing emergency services designed to protect the lives and property of the community from the adverse effects of fire, sudden medical emergencies or exposure to dangerous conditions created either by man or nature through effective response, education and training with support from our city leaders.
-The department serves as a liaison, coordinating the resources and efforts of the local volunteer fire department (VFD) and reinforcing established protection criteria.
+The City of Lavon is committed to providing emergency services designed to protect the lives and property of the community from the adverse effects of fire, sudden medical emergencies or exposure to dangerous conditions created either by man or nature through effective response, education and training with support from our city leaders.

 The following are the components of the department: